hyperledger-archives/grid-rfcs/0000-catalog.md

 product being updated.
 (Organizations and agents are defined by the Pike smart contract.)

-The implementation of the CatalogProductSetStatusAction will handling iterating through the list of catalog_ids, and updating the status of the catalog_product(s) accordingly.
+The implementation of the CatalogProductSetStatusAction will handle iterating through the list of catalog_ids, and update the status of the catalog_product(s) accordingly.
 Having the address of an individual catalog_product be a composite key containing the catalog_id and product_id enables us to easily update the status across one, all, or specific catalogs.